Medically Reviewed by Linda Rogers, CRNP

 Lubricating creams, gels or suppositories

-If you are suffering from vaginal dryness caused by medications, a chronic condition or declining estrogen levels, your health care professional may suggest water-based, over-the counter vaginal lubricants such as Astroglide or K-Y Jelly to make sex more comfortable.
+If you are suffering from vaginal dryness caused by medications, a chronic condition or declining estrogen levels, your health care professional may suggest water-based, over-the-counter vaginal lubricants such as Astroglide or K-Y Jelly to make sex more comfortable.
 Or you might try Replens, a long-acting vaginal moisturizer that releases purified water to produce a moist film over the vaginal tissue.
-Do not use oil-based products, such as petroleum jelly, baby oil or mineral oil with latex condoms because they can cause a condom to break.
+Coconut oil is a commonly used lubricant and may be safely used for daily vulvar comfort.
+It is mildly anti-inflammatory and can improve the skin's barrier function, which is disrupted by thinning in menopause or use of soaps.
+Do not use oil-based products, such as petroleum jelly, baby oil or mineral oil with latex condoms because they can cause a condom break.

 For menopausal women, hormone therapy (either a combination of estrogen and progestin or estrogen-only therapy) may improve the sensitivity of the clitoris, ease discomfort caused by vaginal thinning and dryness and improve blood flow to the pelvic area.
 In addition, hormone therapy (HT) can help relieve other bothersome menopausal symptoms, including hot flashes, which can interfere with intimacy.
 A woman should not take any form of HT until she has weighed the pros and cons and discussed the risks and benefits with her doctor.
-Because of the potential risks that go along with HT, the U.S. Food and Drug Administration (FDA) now advises health care professionals to prescribe it at the lowest possible dose and for the shortest possible length of time to achieve treatment goals.
+Because of the potential risks that go along with HT, the FDA now advises health care professionals to prescribe it at the lowest possible dose and for the shortest possible length of time to achieve treatment goals.
+However, a position statement by the North American Menopause Society in 2017 modifies this advice and notes that starting systemic estrogen therapy in the first 10 years after menopause might be significantly safer with potential benefits outweighing risks.

 Although there is no FDA-approved form of testosterone available to treat women's sexual dysfunction, many doctors prescribe it "off label" in small amounts, particularly for women whose ovaries have been removed.
 Removing the ovaries drastically reduces testosterone levels, and some research shows that women who have had their ovaries removed are most likely to benefit from androgen therapy.

 Supplementing with testosterone has potential risks.
 In too high a dose, testosterone can produce masculinizing effects, such as increased facial hair and enlargement of the clitoris.
-The oral form can also produce liver damage, acne and a decrease in HDL cholesterol (the "good" cholesterol).
-The use of testosterone in men and women is highly controversial, so be sure to discuss with your health care professional whether androgen supplementation is right for you.
+Studies have found conflicting results regarding the risk of breast cancer in women using testosterone.
+The use of testosterone in men and women is highly controversial, so be sure to discuss with your health care professional whether androgen supplements are right for you.

 Women with orgasmic disorders may benefit from treatment with vaginal weights.
 Vaginal weights are used to strengthen the pelvic floor muscles, improving awareness of sexual response and also potentially correcting urine leakage, which can cause problems during sexual activity.